minoad/lonestarDadsCode/README.md

     * Machine Learning: Let the machine do the work for you.
 Give it a picture and let it tell you if that is a cookie or a dog (harder than you might think).
 This is currently all the rage.
     * Statistical Modeling: Did your father-in-law say something that made you go, "what?!?".
 This is where you prove him wrong.
     * Plotting and Graphing: Take that proof and plot it out.
 Show your father-in-law or wife not just that they are wrong, but how wrong they are!
     * REST-full Api's: Use other people's work.
-Want to predicts stocks, beat the weather, pick the best fishing spot?
+Want to predicts stocks, beat the weather, pick the best place to fish?
 Here it is!
     * Web Scraping: This covers methods of using a program to analyze a site and collect the data that exists there.
 Pairs well with all forms of analysis and making a profit.
 There are many ways to make money from serving data from other sites in an API.
     * Databases: It may be dull, but we have to have a data layer.
     * Regular Expressions: A very advanced way to parse text.
 Very difficult to read as a human.
 Regexes are often referred to as a write-only language as you usually create a new expression every time you use it.